L-1014e.Ax phyBOARD-Mira Voice Control Kit with Beamforming Quickstart Head

 The boot switch on the phyBOARD-Mira has only one label: ON.
 To avoid confusion when selecting the boot sequence, the side not labeled is considered to be OFF.

-On the bottom of the phyBOARD-Mira, there is a switch controlling the boot sequence (either internal memory or SD card).
-The default setting (the boot switch set to begins booting from the SD card.
-To change the boot sequence, power off the phyBOARD-Mira, move the switch from ON to OFF:
+On the bottom of the phyBOARD-Mira is a switch controlling the boot sequence (either internal memory or SD card).
+The default setting (the boot switch set to ON) begins booting from the SD card.
+To change the boot sequence, power off the phyBOARD-Mira, and move the switch from ON to OFF:

 phyBOARD-Mira Boot Switch (S2)

 Booting from the SD card (boot switch set to ON) will start the preloaded vicCONTROL Industrial Demo - Industrial Paper Cutting Machine.

 Booting from internal memory (boot switch set to OFF) will start the preloaded demo Washing Machine.

 Then power the board back on.
 The system will boot using the chosen boot sequence.